Research

 Fall 2021

-Part-time employment in Dr. Nick Peng’s lab at U of SC involved analyzing gas chromatography samples of various marine fungi species.
+This part-time employment in Dr. Nick Peng’s lab at USC involved analyzing gas chromatography samples of various marine fungi species.
 The overarching goal was to investigate the output of greenhouse gas (N2O-, CO2, CH4) emission in fungi samples.
 The data collected provided background information of the marine fungi species to be developed on in future studies.
-My contributions also contributed to a manuscript recently submitted to Frontiers in Marine Science; Lazo-Murphy, B., Larson, S., Staines, S., Bruck, H., McHenry, J., Bourbonnais, A., & Peng, X. (submitted 15 Nov 2022, under review).
+My contributions also contributed to a manuscript published by Frontiers in Marine Science; Lazo-Murphy, B., Larson, S., Staines, S., Bruck, H., McHenry, J., Bourbonnais, A., & Peng, X. (2023).
 Nitrous oxide production and isotopologue composition by fungi isolated from salt marsh sediments.
 Frontiers in Marine Science.
 Other skills learned included inoculation of cultures, inputting data into MATLAB, and GC machine maintenance.

 Fall 2021